JohannesWittmann9/LocalRAG/README.md

-# 🚀 LocalRAG — RAG Pipeline for Customer Service on local Hardware
+# 🚀 LocalRAG - RAG Pipeline for Customer Service on local Hardware

-Welcome to _LocalRAG_ — a focused, fast, and modular Retrieval-Augmented Generation (RAG) pipeline built around manual documentation and a curated expert dataset.
+Welcome to _LocalRAG_, a focused, fast, and modular Retrieval-Augmented Generation (RAG) pipeline built around manual documentation and a curated expert dataset.
 This repository contains everything you need to preprocess manuals, build datasets (including synthetic LLM-generated examples), experiment with embeddings and rerankers, evaluate RAG systems, and run a local prototype chat interface.

 ✨ Why this repo is exciting
 - ⚡ Fast experiments: small, reproducible preprocessing and dataset generation pipelines.